 LAX aircraft generally depart to the west due to prevailing westerly winds.
 Pilots comply with the voluntary LAX No Early Turn policy by flying a straight path out over the shoreline, before making any turns.
 However, there are times when pilots may turn north or south prior to reaching the shoreline, resulting in an "early turn."
 To identify early turns, three virtual gates (Playa Del Rey to the north, El Segundo and Hyperion to the south) are used to monitor flight tracks.
 Any flight tracks that penetrate these gates are considered early turns.
+To watch the video on Early Turns click here, or to learn more about other known noise issues in specific neighborhoods, please visit the LAX Noise Portal.

 How Does LAWA Continue to Monitor and Minimize Early Turns?
 LAWA staff uses radar flight track data from the FAA in our noise monitoring system to identify and report early turns.
 While staff monitors and reports all early turns, additional steps are taken to investigate early turns that fly over communities (El Segundo and Playa Del Rey gates) by listening to recordings of communications between pilots and air traffic controllers to determine the reason for the early turns.
 Hyperion gate early turns fly over Hyperion Treatment Plant and are generally higher in number due to the convergence of this gate with the departure paths from the south runways.
 LAWA provides Early Turn reports to each operator that conducted one or more early turns during the month and request they provide the reason for the early turn(s) and note what efforts will be made to reduce or avoid them in the future.
 These reports and information are shared with the FAA and local jurisdictions affected by early turns.
 LAWA also monitors early turn operations to determine whether there were any unusual factors that may have contributed to an increase in early turns.
 If necessary, LAWA will notify the appropriate parties, either the aircraft operators and/or the FAA, to request that they look into those unusual early turn occurrences and minimize them where possible.
 Early Turns are also included as one of the scoring elements of the LAX Fly Quieter Program as an incentive for operators to reduce early turns as much as possible.
 REASONS FOR AN EARLY TURN?
 LAWA's LAX Noise Management staff reviews early turns to identify the reasons for deviations from the policy, which are grouped into four (4) categories: A pilot-initiated early turn generally occurs when a pilot executes a turn prior to the shoreline without specific instruction from FAA.